Open Now

 For hassle-free gas cooktop installation in your kitchen, call Fixed Today’s licensed gas fitters.
 We can also perform regular gas leak inspections of your existing cooktop and gas supply to avoid burst gas pipes.

-Once you’ve installed the cooktop and connected it to the gas line, assemble the burners and ignite them to check the flames.
-If everything works correctly, place the grates, and you’re ready.
+After installing the cooktop and hooking it up to the gas line, assemble and light the burners to check the flames.
+If all’s good, pop the grates in place, and you’re all set.